mathfather/StockBot/README.md

 Scanned the QR code on screen with your wechat app to make your account the host of the bot.

 Then, use your own natural language to ask the chatbot your question.
-An example is listed belowed.
+An conversation example is listed belowed.
 ![](https://github.com/mathfather/StockBot/blob/master/display/chat_example_1.png)

 ## **Use the automatic generated testing set to verify your model's accuracy**